EthanKing777/MissionControl/architecture_design/architecture-design.md

 ![Example of layered style of development](https://gitlab.ecs.vuw.ac.nz/course-work/engr300/2020/group11/group-11/-/blob/Project-req-section-4.2/Images/Layered_style_of_development_diagram.png)

-Example of a layered style of development (Work in Progress)
+figure x Example of a layered style of development (Work in Progress)

 **Agile and Scrum:**